eslint/eslint/README.md

 * ESLint uses an AST to evaluate patterns in code.
 * ESLint is completely pluggable, every single rule is a plugin and you can add more at runtime.

+## WARNING: Pre-alpha

+Right now, ESLint is in early development and should not be relied upon.
+There are no guarantees that anything is working at any particular point in time.
+Installing directly from GitHub increases the likelihood that something will explode, so if you'd like to try it out, please install the official release from npm.

+Prior to version 0.1.0, this utility should be considered completely unstable.

 ## Installation

 You can install ESLint using npm: